SjxSubham/Car-Price-Predictor/README.md

 ## Demo
 You can access the live demo of the Car Price Prediction System [here](https://car-price-predictor-xw4prp6sk42kn37ymv9ny3.streamlit.app/)

-License
+## License
-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License v2.0 License.
 See the LICENSE file for more details.